nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-retention-management/nuxeo-retention-installation/nuxeo-retention-installation-strict.md

 {{#> callout type='warning'}}
 This configuration and this binary manager ```org.nuxeo.ecm.blob.s3.S3BlobProvider``` can only be used with the Retention addon as described in this section, meaning:
  - use two S3 buckets
- - use the object lock on the records buckets
+ - use object lock in compliance mode on the records bucket

- If you want to configure your instance with only 1 bucket and NO object lock, please refer to the [standard installation](#amazon-s3).
+ If you want to configure your instance with a single bucket and NO support for object lock now or in the future, please refer to the [single bucket architecture in standard mode]({{page page='nuxeo-retention-installation-standard'}}).
 {{/callout}}

 Complete XML extension file example: